 “In a city of world-famous and popular monuments . . .
-Tregaron was hands down the most popular destination in TCLF’s first-ever ‘What’s Out There’ Weekend, September 25-26.”
-(The Cultural Landscape Foundation October 2010 E-Newsletter)
+Tregaron was hands down the most popular destination in The Cultural Landscape Foundation’s first-ever ‘What’s Out There’ Weekend.”
+(The Cultural Landscape Foundation, October 2010 E-Newsletter)

 The Tregaron Conservancy is a nonprofit organization founded in 2006.
-As owner and steward of 13 acres of protected parkland, the Tregaron Conservancy is restoring and maintaining this important historic landscape for the benefit of the public.
+As owner and steward of 13 acres of protected parkland, the Conservancy is restoring, rehabilitating, and maintaining this important historic landscape for public benefit.

-In 2006, after more than 25 years of legal battles, the Friends of Tregaron (the predecessor to the Tregaron Conservancy) negotiated a landmark agreement that saved the land from development.
-Tregaron’s landscape will be protected as open green space in perpetuity.
-Now, the Conservancy continues its ambitious challenge of restoring and maintaining a once-forgotten site and sharing Tregaron’s story.
+In 2006, after more than 25 years of legal disputes, the Friends of Tregaron (the advocacy group that preceded the Tregaron Conservancy) negotiated a landmark agreement that spared the land from development.
+Tregaron’s landscape is now protected as open green space in perpetuity, and the Conservancy continues its ambitious challenge of maintaining, stewarding and restoring a once-forgotten site and sharing Tregaron’s story.

-Thanks to our generous supporters, partners and volunteers, we have rehabilitated pedestrian trails, meadows, stone bridges and stairways, and our iconic the lily pond.
-We have planted magnificent wild gardens inspired by original plans dating back to 1915.
-We have planted over 200 trees and thousands of daffodils and other flowers.
-We have seeded native grass and wildflower meadows create a new habitat for birds and butterflies.
+Thanks to our generous supporters, partners, and volunteers, we have reopened pedestrian trails, meadows, restored stone bridges, footpaths, and stairways, and reconstructed the iconic Lily Pond.
+We have planted naturalistic “wild gardens” inspired by original plans dating back to 1915.
+We have planted over 300 trees, hundreds of shrubs, and thousands of daffodils and other perennials.
+Most of our new plants are native.
+We have seeded native grass and wildflower meadows to create a new habitat for pollinators and other wildlife.

 The park is open to the public every day, free of charge.
-The Conservancy hosts events throughout the year — guided walks, history and geology tours, school group and summer camp programs, and community events for all ages.
-Our annual events include an Easter Egg Hunt, Pumpkin-Decorating Party, and volunteer planting and clean-up days.
+The Conservancy hosts myriad events throughout the year — landscape and nature tours, school group and summer camp programs, forest bathing, tai chi, yoga, concerts, and other community events for all ages.
+Our annual events include an Easter Egg Hunt, spring and fall concerts, and volunteer planting and clean-up days.

 Why is the Tregaron Estate important?